LPU-Org/.github/profile/README.md

 - 🌐 **Useful Links**: A curated list of websites and tools to aid in your studies, assignments, and projects.
 - 📝 **Task Completion Guides**: Resources to help you stay on track with your coursework, assignments, and projects.
 - 🔍 **Exam Preparation**: Material and practice resources for exams and quizzes.
-- 📂 **And everything thats needed to you!**
+- 📂 **And everything that's needed for you!**

 ---

 ### 📖 Purpose

-LPU Org serves as a **one place solution** for students, ensuring that you no longer need to search across various platforms for the materials you need.
+LPU Org serves as a **one-place solution** for students, ensuring that you no longer need to search across various platforms for the materials you need.
 Whether you’re preparing for an upcoming exam, need help with an assignment, or simply want to enrich your knowledge, **LPU Org** has got you covered!

 ---